 If you have fundraised for us and you are willing to share your story and a photo, we would love to share this to motivate and inspire others.
 We will always ask for your consent before we share it and you are free to change your mind at any point.

 There are some circumstances where your data will be shared with agencies outside SCIAF who are working on our behalf, or helping us to market and communicate our work.
 Agencies working on our behalf (such as mailing houses who print and send our campaign and appeal letters) do so under strict agreements regarding the security and confidentiality of your data.

 Some highly beneficial schemes such as Gift Aid require us to pass some of your personal data to the UK Government in order to claim.
-UK Aid Match also involves sharing some data with the UK Governments but this is anonymised and for example may include the total value of donations, or number of donors by postcode region.
+UK Aid Match also involves sharing some data with the UK Government but this is anonymised and for example may include the total value of donations, or number of donors by postcode region.

 Sometimes we work in partnership or coalition with other organisations to achieve our charitable aims more effectively.
 We will always be clear before we share or pass your information to others.
-For example if you sign a campaign postcard this may be passed to your MP or First Minister and this will be stated on the form.
+For example, if you sign a campaign postcard this may be passed to your MP or the First Minister and this will be stated on the form.

 In addition to our supporter database, your personal information may be loaded into other software such as email software, or digital tools which allow us to show you adverts and news about SCIAF while you’re online or using social media.